jaceklaskowski/spark-activator/README.md

 # Run the activator project

-Once you download the activator template, execute `sbt ';clean;runMain StreamingApp'`. `clean` is important after the first run when some files get serialized and then deserialized that may in turn cause deserialization problems.
+Once you download the activator template, execute `./activator clean 'runMain StreamingApp'`.

+Please note that the `clean` task is important after the first run as some files get serialized and then deserialized that have often caused deserialization problems.
 As a workaround, running `clean` gets rid of the potential issue quickly and easily.